 Lumineers® (ultra-thin porcelain veneers) pricing -

-The cost of Lumineers® is usually along the same line as conventional porcelain veneers.
+The cost for Lumineers® is usually lies along the same lines as conventional porcelain veneers.
 Here's a general price estimate for this procedure.

 $700.00 - $1300.00 per Lumineers® veneer.

 Low fee = Small rural city or town.

 How did we come up with this estimate?

 You could expect DURAthin® and Vivaneers® veneers (Lumineers® equivalents) to be fairly similar in cost.

 As a basis of comparison, these links provide fee estimates for other types of dental laminates: